Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-nextcloudpi-config.md

 ![](https://user-images.githubusercontent.com/8775469/34511817-7a0bae8e-f05e-11e7-86fa-9866889b36c4.png)
 ![](https://user-images.githubusercontent.com/8775469/34511818-7c1d397c-f05e-11e7-86bc-88d5e3f4fc3c.png)
 It will confirm the name and location of the snapshot taken upon completion.
+You may want to enable nc-snapshot-auto to have regular snapshots taken automatically.

 ..............
 This a a work in progress, thank you for your patience ;-)